HersheyTaichou/CodeBible/content/Office 365/3 User/Guest.md

 ## Prerequisites

-Before running these commands, you will need to connect to [Microsoft Graph](../1%20Global/Microsoft.Graph.md) with the following scopes
+Before running these commands, you will need to connect to the [[Microsoft.Graph|Microsoft Graph PowerShell Module]] with the following scopes:

 ```PowerShell
 Connect-MgGraph -Scopes "Directory.Read.All,AuditLog.Read.All"